 A 35 degree angle in a stretcher bond and a 25 degree angle in a Flemish bond from both ends of the opening, carrying up to the central perpendicular joint where both angles meet is the load-point.

-When an opening is made within an existing wall and a load point is intact the triangle of brickwork above the opening is the only masonry that could collapse and is the only masonry that requires support.
+When an opening is made within an existing wall and a load point is intact the triangle of brickwork above the opening is the only masonry that could collapse and therefore the only masonry that requires temporary support.

-Upon larger openings where any of the 3 points of the triangle do not remain, this law changes and the storey height sits back over the length of the opening due to the masonry above not having the correct arching effect, this can weigh up to 10 times more than the smaller triangle of masonry.
+Upon larger openings where any of the 3 points of the triangle do not remain, this law changes and the weight of the whole storey height sits back over the length of the opening due to the masonry above not having the correct arching effect, this can weigh up to 10 times more than the smaller triangle of masonry.

 Re-instate A load point